eLearning-TUDarmstadt/moodle-tool_supporter/Readme.md

   * Log in as the selected user

 ## Prerequisites
-* This version is tested on Moodle 3.10, 3.11 (branch 310, master), 4.1, 4.2 (branch 4_dev)
+* This version is tested on Moodle 3.10, 3.11 (branch 310, master), 4.1, 4.2 (branch 4_dev, without link in navigation)
-  * Also works with Moodle 4.0 and 4.1, but for the moment without link in navigation, navigate manually to /admin/tool/supporter
 * It is highly recommended to activate compression to reduce transmitted data (e.g. from 4.36MB to 1.05 MB)
   * Add "zlib.output_compression = On" in php.ini
   * Or add deflate to your apache/nginx/lighttpd, see https://docs.moodle.org/en/Performance_recommendations